cloud-infra-engineer/Hybrid-Identity-On-Prem-AD-Entra-ID-Integration-Lab/README.md

 **Business value:** Alerts reduce attack surface by surfacing potential gaps quickly, rather than leaving them to accumulate unnoticed until an audit or incident forces the question.
 They also reduce overhead — analysts don't need to manually search the environment for problems, since relevant conditions are already surfaced directly on the dashboard.
 This lets an analyst quickly assess what's relevant, raise a targeted access review where needed, and remediate the underlying issue — reducing attack surface and improving overall security posture, without the manual effort of finding these problems from scratch.

+# Entitlement Management

+## Business Problem: Manual Access Provisioning at Enterprise Scale

+In a large enterprise with many employees, people are constantly joining, moving between roles, and leaving.
+When someone joins, they're typically granted a baseline of resources automatically — Microsoft 365, Teams, Outlook, email — since most employees need these to do their day-to-day work.
+Beyond that baseline, further access is usually granted based on department and role.

+The problem arises when someone needs access to a resource outside their normal baseline — something required for a specific task, not an ongoing part of their role.
+One way to handle this is manually: the employee asks someone for access, and that person grants it.
+For smaller organisations, this manual process may be perfectly workable.

+## Solution

+The solution to this business problem is implementing a feature from Identity Governance called Entitlement Management.
+When an employee is onboarded, they're granted access to the baseline resources they need.
+When they later require additional access to complete a specific task, they can go into the portal, request and provision that access, use the resource, and then step away — rather than holding standing access they don't need around the clock.
+They request access, complete the task, and the access doesn't remain indefinitely.

+## Business Value

+Automating this process through Entitlement Management reduces overheads and administrative burden.
+It removes the delay caused by employees having to request access and wait for manual approval — a process that slows down productivity.

+## Pros and Cons

+### Pros (of using Entitlement Management)

+- Automates the access workflow, reducing friction and administrative overhead.
+- Increases productivity, since nobody has to stop and wait for manual approval before getting the access they need.

+### Cons (of using Entitlement Management)

+- Not necessary for smaller businesses with fewer employees — the overhead of manual provisioning may not justify implementing it.
+- Many companies don't use Entitlement Management, relying on PIM instead.
+- Requires a Microsoft Entra ID Governance (or Entra Suite) subscription, with some capabilities available under Entra ID P2 — carrying a cost implication for smaller organisations.

 ## Troubleshooting & Problems I Hit

 ### 1) Reader roles assigned, but user had no access